SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_DevOps/DOM_Designer/DOM_Designer_Excel_config.md

 ## *form_stateName* tab

 For each possible state, you should have a corresponding tab titled form_*stateName*.
-For example, you could make a tab *form_Not active* and a tab *form_Validated*, each describing the following information for the different fields of the object in that state:
+For example, you could make a tab *form_Not active* and a tab *form_Validated*, each describing the following information for the different fields of the object in these respective states:

 - **Name**: The name of the field.